MenuDocs/guides/guide/topics/webdev/fullguide.md

 Yes this is just a basic Hello World Website, But everyone has to start somewhere, As we continue with this guide you will build up more and more complex systems in your website!

 [Code](https://github.com/MelodicAlbuild/webdevguide/tree/master/Guides/Initial%20Code)

+## Headings and Lists

+With the super basics done, We can start getting cool with our website.
+Just keep in mind, this website won't look especially amazing sadly, but later on we will clean this all up so it looks pretty. <br>
+Ok Headings, There are 6 types of headings heading 1-6, each of them are shown in [headings](/topics/webdev/reference.html#headings)